Mihai212/Project-Postman-APIs/README.md

 ```
 7. Click on "Send";
 8. Positive result: 201 Created;
-9. Should be displayed the item created and the itemId like in the photo below.
+9. Should be displayed the item created and the itemId like in the photo bellow.

 <img align="center" alt="Status" width="1300" src="https://i.ibb.co/gwQmjGb/7-Add-an-Item-To-Cart-2.png">

-### Modify an item
+### E. Modify an item

 1. Click on "Modify an item" request;
 2. Select "PATCH" method;